Multi-Variant Execution at the Edge: Related Work

 We contribute to the field of randomization, at two stages.
 First, we automatically generate variants of a given program, which have different \wasm code and still behave the same.
 Second, we randomly select which variant is executed at runtime, creating a multivariant execution scheme that randomizes the observable execution trace at each run of the program.

 Davi \etal proposed Isomeron \cite{davi2015isomeron}, an approach for execution-path randomization.
 Isomeron simultaneously loads the original program and a variant.
 While the program is running, Isomeron continuously flips a coin to decide which copy of the program should be executed next at the level of function calls.
 With this strategy, a potential attacker cannot predict whether the original or the variant of a program will execute. \tool proposes two key novel contributions.
 First, our code diversification step can generate variants of complex control flow structures by inferring constants or loop unrolling.
-Second, \tool interconnects hundreds of variants and several randomization dispatchers in a single binary, increasing by orders of magnitude the runtime uncertainty about what code will actually run, compared to the choice among 2 variants proposed by Isomeron. { \blue{} On the same topic, Belleville \etal \cite{10.1145/3281662} proposed a polymorphism approach for multivariant execution.
-They created an LLVM-based compiler that generates programs for which random machine code is constructed at runtime.
-They showed the benefits of multivariant execution against side-channels attacks. \tool performs the same behavior by interconnecting hundreds of variants in a single binary and allows a broader space of code transformations, such as constant inferring and loop unrolling. }
+Second, \tool interconnects hundreds of variants and several randomization dispatchers in a single binary, increasing by orders of magnitude the runtime uncertainty about what code will actually run, compared to the choice among 2 variants proposed by Isomeron. { \blue{} }